Available for the following Plan types:

 Creating a Defined Event from the event builder

 Alternatively, you also have the option of creating a defined event directly from your event builder.
 Simply add the event criteria you're interested in, then click the vertical ellipses and choose "Define event" to save your criteria.

 Creating a Defined Event from Settings

-Finally, you can create and manage your events under Settings > Custom Events.
+Finally, you can create and manage your events under Settings > Data Management > Events.
 Click “Create Event” to define your criteria.